JiFish/artemis/README.md

 ### Saving and Loading from disk

 Variables can be saved and retrieved from disk using a similar method to the **DATA** and **READ** commands.
-This can be used for example for savegames, or referencing pre-created data you don't wish to define in code.
+This can be used for example for save games, or referencing pre-created data you don't wish to define in code.

 Files are written to a read from the currently selected disk.
 See "Disk system and commands", above.